 Canon camera recovery

 Canon cameras do not have the problem of multiplexed video streams, but typically the video is not recorded in sequence.
 There are two main variations.
-Some cameras record all the ftyp and moov headers at the start of the memory chip, and all of the video data (mdat) further down the chip.
-This means that the two very seperate sections have to be associated with each other and recovered.
+Some cameras record all the ftyp (header) and moov (frame pointers) headers at the start of the memory chip, and all of the video data (mdat) further down the chip.
+This means that the two very separate sections have to be associated with each other and recovered.

 The second main variation is that the video (mdat) is recorded first, and then the ftyp/moov atoms are recorded last.
 Logically this will be taken care of with the FAT, but the FAT information is lost when a file is deleted, or chip reformatted.